Creative industry tax reliefs

 These reliefs are:

-- Film Tax Relief (FTR)
+- Film Tax Relief

-- Animation Tax Relief (ATR)
+- Animation Tax Relief

-- High-end Television Tax Relief (HTR)
+- High-end Television Tax Relief

-- Children's Television Tax Relief (CTR)
+- Video Games Tax Relief

-- Video Games Tax Relief (VGTR)
+- Children's Television Tax Relief

-- Theatre Tax Relief (TTR)
+- Theatre Tax Relief

-- Orchestra Tax Relief (OTR)
+- Orchestra Tax Relief

-- Museums and Galleries Exhibition Tax Relief (MGETR)
+- Museums and Galleries Exhibition Tax Relief

 These reliefs work by increasing the amount of allowable expenditure.
-Where your company makes a loss, you may be able to 'surrender' the loss and convert some or all of it into a payable tax credit.
+If your company makes a loss, you may be able to 'surrender' the loss and convert some or all of it into a payable tax credit.

-Qualifying for creative industry tax reliefs
+Who can claim creative industry tax reliefs

-- high-end and children’s television programmes
+- high-end television

-- animation programmes
+- animation television